01 · Executive Signals · Intelligence Pillar

 The Synchronisation That Changes Everything

 Lean manufacturing synchronised production to takt time — the pace of customer demand.
-Strategic Kaizen synchronises operations to takt profit — the financial clock of the organisation.
+Strategic Kaizen synchronises operations to Takt Profit — the financial clock of the organisation.
 The distinction is not semantic.
 It is the difference between an organisation that is efficient at the wrong price and an organisation that is profitable by design.

-Theme 04 · Takt Profit · Source: Routledge 2021 · HBR · Fast Company
+Theme 04 · Takt Profit · Source: Routledge 2021 · Routledge 2019

 Culture & Leadership